 - Make sure your homepage looks fantastic on mobile devices.
 If a prospect has to scroll too much to find out about you, they will bounce

 This is the tough part.
 When a business is asked what their umbrella message is they often struggle with it because they honestly don’t know.
 They may have multiple products and services and it can be hard to summarize.
 Since your potential website visitors have a shorter attention span than a goldfish you absolutely must figure this portion out.
 This is another crucial part of website content strategy.

 If you were in a boardroom and the group you are in front of gives you thirty seconds to sell them on why they should do business with you, could you do it?
 With an average marketing conversion rate of less than 5 percent on any given item on your website you absolutely must provide this for your customers.

 This drops your bounce rate and encourages them to start moving on to other sections of your website.
 This does not mean you should not highlight what you do.
 What you do and why you do it should appear to be symmetrical.
 You are appealing to different aspects of a consumer’s brain.

 Your marketing webmaster could be installing heat map technology to help understand your website visitors behavior.
 If your webmaster does not know what this technology is well…….. (take another moment to ponder on this)

 To summarize what is needed for an umbrella message:

-- Tip – make a voice memo that is thirty seconds or less that summarizes what your business is.
+- Tip – make a voice memo that is fifteen seconds or less that summarizes what your business is.
 Listen to it.
 If you like it, transcribe it.